-By: William C. Head, Criminal Defense Attorney Atlanta & Expert on Alcohol and Drug Crimes
+By: William C. Head, DUI Drug Lawyer Atlanta & Expert on Alcohol and Drug Crimes

 Following the launch of the Nixon Administration’s War on Drugs, most American states (including Georgia) enacted drug paraphernalia statutes designed to stop or control the sale of devices that can be used to grow, produce, process, store, ingest, inhale, or inject illegal drugs.

 The Georgia laws are broad, and do not limit the application of the provisions to only a few devices or products (e.g., pipes, bongs, needles).
 Nor is the law limited merely to marijuana use.
 Any drugs or illegal substances, such as crack, cocaine, heroin, or a designer drug or synthetic compound are also targets of these drugs products laws.

 About 5% of our clients pulled over for a traffic offense have some drug-related object in their vehicle, when police encounter them.
 Often, these drug objects are found in the inventory search.
 Whether an arrest is made for the traffic citation or not will depend on other evidence of criminal activity discovered through the officer’s senses (i.e., smell, vision, or hearing).

 Common sense tells you that a garden-variety traffic stop can escalate to an arrest for felony drug possession, or possession with intent to distribute, and greatly complicate your traffic ticket encounter with law enforcement.